Birda Logo

 Diet and Feeding

-Their diet consists mainly of insects and small fish, which they gather by skimming over water surfaces or capturing in flight.
+The diet consists mainly of insects and small fish, which the terns catch by flying slowly over the water or by surface-picking.

 Conservation status